If You Can't Rock Me: Description and critical appreciation

 The music begins urgently, with Charlie Watts' drumming and a guitar riff from lead guitarist Mick Taylor.
 Sean Egan describes the song as having some energy, but feels the energy is "self-conscious."
 Steve Appleford claims that the energy comes primarily from Jagger's singing and Watts' drumming.
 Usual Rolling Stones rhythm guitarist Richards also plays bass guitar on the song, which Egan describes as "unusually brawny."
 Richards even has a bass solo.
 Appleford finds the melody to be "middling."

 Allmusic critic Stephen Thomas Erlewine describes the song's "bitter cynicism" as "striking."
 But while Hector believes that the song has many of the ingredients for success, including a "curt riff, solid backing and a [lead] vocal buried within, as opposed to above, the sound," he feels that the song fall short of the opening songs on some of the more highly regarded Rolling Stones albums.
 Hector particularly blames the "uninspired" instrumental break.
 Hector also criticizes the lyrics as being "unmemorable" but does note their playfulness and self-referential aspect.
 According to Appleford, "the winding, grinding groove never quite falls into focus" and finds the riff unmemorable.
 For Robert Christgau, however, it was the best song on the album.
 Billboard to regarded it as one of the "best cuts" from the album.

 "If You Can't Rock Me" has been played live on several of the Rolling Stones' tours, including in 1975, 1976, 2002 and 2003 and has been included on some of their live albums.
 On 1977's Love You Live, it is part of a medley with "Get Off of My Cloud".
 During the 2002/2003 Licks Tour, the song "tease[d]" the audience by ending with the lead-in to "Get Off of My Cloud", but the band actually went on to play "Don't Stop".

-Other versions

-Ricky Nelson recorded a song named If You Can't Rock Me in 1958, but it is unrelated, unless Mick Jagger got the idea from it.